dgw/sopel-amputator/README.md

 Setting this value _overrides_ the default, so make sure to also enter any entries that you would like to keep from the default list.

+### `guess_and_check`

+The default behavior for AMPutatorBot's "guess and check" feature, which tries to guess canonical URLs when the page doesn't provide one in its HTML.

+Behavior can be changed per-channel by chanops and bot admins using the `.ampguess` command on IRC.